Authentic replicas of Roman fibulae, medieval clasps and Viking brooches

 Quick Order

-Omega brooch replica - silver-plated
+Omega brooch replica - silver

 Small Roman Omega Brooch 16,80 €*